-Copyright protects the rights of authors, composers, artists, film makers and other creators, ensuring that they receive recognition, payment and protection for their works.
+Copyright ensures that authors, composers, artists, film makers and other creators receive recognition, payment and protection for their works.
 It rewards creativity and stimulates investment in the creative sector.
 33 sectors of the EU economy are considered copyright-intensive, accounting directly for over 7 million jobs, or 3% of employment in the EU.

 A first legislative proposal on cross-border portability of online content services aims at ensuring that consumers who buy or subscribe to films, sport broadcasts, music, e-books and games can access them when they travel in other EU countries.